D-Bits/COVID-19-Tracker/README.md

 ## Project Goal
 ***

 Build a web client to analyze and store global data for the SARS2-CoV-2 (Covid 19) pandemic, using [Postman's APIs](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest).
 This started out as a simple console program to obtain, and analyze data.
-It has since eveolved into a Flask application.
+It has since evolved into a Flask application.

 ## Core Tools
 ***